Amran-Lab/QA-Project/README.md

 ### Trello and Planning

 ![GitHub Logo](https://github.com/Amran-Lab/QA-SFIA/blob/master/Trello1.PNG?raw=true)
-\
-\
-\
-\
-\

 <a name="TAP2"></a>

 ![GitHub Logo](https://github.com/Amran-Lab/QA-SFIA/blob/master/Trello2.PNG?raw=true)

-\

 For my planning I used Trello.
-I have moved over tasks when completed to done or when something is ongoing such as the readme it is in the doing now tab.
+I have moved over tasks when completed to done or when something is ongoing such as the readme it is in the doing tab.
+I also have a tab of for the user stories and requirements, to make sure I am meeting them.